MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/guid-element-multiple-parents.md

-The globally unique identifier (GUID) of an outline code or enterprise custom field.
+The globally unique identifier (GUID) of an outline code, enterprise custom field, project, task, board column, sprint, assignment, resource, or calendar.
+The value is not loadable for the project, task, board column, sprint, assignment, resource, or calendar elements.

     <Guid>
         StringValue